EvansSese/HarvestLink/README.md

 <li>Create a pull request.</li>
 </ol>
 <h2>Acknowledgements</h2>
-<p>Special thanks to our mentors and contributors for their invaluable insights and support during the development of Harvestlink.</p>
+<p>Special thanks to our mentors and contributors for their invaluable insights and support during the development of HarvestLink.</p>
 <h2>License</h2>
-<p>This project is licensed under the MIT License - see the [LICENSE](path/HarvestLink/license/file) file for details.
+<p>This project is licensed under the MIT License - see the [LICENSE]<link href="(path/HarvestLink/LICENSE.txt/file)"> file for details.
 </p>
 </body>
 </html>